 What Does It Mean When It Says Payload Capacity?

-Payload capacity means the maximum weight you can carry safely, including passengers and cargo; you’ll manage Cargo Management and Weight Distribution to avoid overload, maintain handling, and preserve vehicle integrity while protecting your freedom on the road.
+Payload capacity means the maximum weight you can carry safely, including passengers and cargo.
+You manage cargo and weight distribution to avoid overload, maintain handling, and preserve vehicle integrity.

 What Is the Payload of the Toyota RAV4?

-The RAV4 payload varies by model; your 2011 Limited V6 shows about 815 lbs sticker (manual 1,021 lbs).
-You’ll use RAV4 specifications and cargo organization to safely allocate passengers, gear, and tongue weight limits.
+The RAV4 payload varies by model.
+Your 2011 Limited V6 shows about 815 lbs sticker (manual 1,021 lbs).
+You use RAV4 specifications and cargo organization to safely allocate passengers, gear, and tongue weight limits.

 What’s the Difference Between Towing Capacity and Payload?